EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 the recipient’s privacy any more than does a substantively identical letter mailed at large.
-The invasion, if any, occurs when the lawyer discovers the recipient’s legal affairs, not when he confronts the recipient with the discovery.”
-In many cases, the Court of Appeals explained, "this invasion of privacy will involve no more than reading the newspaper.”
+The invasion, if any, occurs when the lawyer discovers the recipient’s legal affairs, not when he confronts the recipient with the discovery."
+In many cases, the Court of Appeals explained, "this invasion of privacy will involve no more than reading the newspaper."

 While some of _Shapero_’s language might be read to support the Court of Appeals’ interpretation, _Shapero_ differs in several fundamental